carbon-language/carbon-lang/docs/design/generics/details.md

 described in the ["constraint use cases"](#constraint-use-cases) section, but generally look like boolean expressions that should evaluate to `true`.

-The result of applying a `where` operator to a type-of-type is another type-of-type.
-Note that this expands the kinds of requirements that type-of-types can have from just interface requirements to also include the various kinds of constraints discussed later in this section.
+The result of applying a `where` operator to a facet type is another facet type.
+Note that this expands the kinds of requirements that facet types can have from just interface requirements to also include the various kinds of constraints discussed later in this section.
 In addition, it can introduce relationships between different type variables, such as that a member of one is equal to the member of another.
 The `where` operator is not associative, so a type expression using multiple must use round parens `(`...`)` to specify grouping.

 **Comparison with other languages:** Both Swift and Rust use `where` clauses on declarations instead of in the expression syntax.
 These happen after the type